m-ld/m-ld-security-spec/design/suac.md

 ## analysis

+In moving from a _static-by-default_ (centralised, serialised) data paradigm to a _live-by-default_ (decentralised, eventually consistent) one, it becomes necessary to allow coordinated agreements between participants, for scenarios where fully conflict-free intention preservation is not possible.
+In this section make a narrative argument for a general model of agreements to support significant changes of state, which also leads to a pattern for fully decentralised access control.

 ### conflict freedom

-In principle, data in **m-ld** is both **decentralised** (not requiring central coordination) and **strongly eventually consistent** (SEC).
+In principle, data in **m-ld** is both **decentralised** (not requiring central coordination) and **strongly eventually consistent** (SEC) [@shapiroConflictFreeReplicatedData2011].
 The latter property entails that every local user operation is committed immediately, without coordination via the network, and it is preserved in the final history.

 These properties have been shown to be achievable for a selection of common data types, for which there exist Conflict-free Replicated Data Types (CRDTs).
 A **m-ld** [domain](https://m-ld.org/doc/) is a Resource Description Framework (RDF) graph, and a CRDT.
 In addition, **m-ld** provides a means to extend the RDF graph CRDT with embedded data types, such as a List [@svarovskyMldRealtimeInformation2021a].